Reclaiming the Nations

 Luke, writing Acts, carefully constructs the narrative to reflect this theological truth.
 When Jesus sends out seventy (some manuscripts say seventy-two) disciples in Luke 10, the number is symbolic.
 In Jewish tradition, seventy nations were believed to represent the totality of humanity after Babel.
 The commissioning of the seventy is a symbolic prophetic act—just as the gospel is for all, so is the mission.

 This symbolism continues in Acts.
-The tongues spoken at Pentecost are not random—they are a sign that Yahweh’s Spirit is now moving to undo the divine divorce enacted at Babel.
+The tongues spoken at Pentecost are a sign that Yahweh’s Spirit is now moving to undo the divine divorce enacted at Babel.
 He is gathering a people from every tongue, tribe, and nation to become one in Christ, just as Paul describes in Ephesians 2:14:

 “For he himself is our peace, who has made the two groups one and has destroyed the barrier, the dividing wall of hostility.”